 When it came to cutting the 30th birthday cake, the bride made a speech as to how important it was to have those she loved most around her, then she took the ’30’ cake topper and replaced it with a ‘Mr and Mrs’ cake topper.
 Some guests understood straight away, some were confused.
 She then said ‘Roxy can you come and explain what’s going on?’ and with that I stepped up and announced that I didn’t work in marketing with the bride, I was actually a Commonwealth Registered Celebrant, and I was here to marry the birthday girl and her partner.
 There was a big roar of laughter and noise, with the bride’s Uncle pointing at me shouting (through tears of laughter) ‘You LIED to me Roxy!
 You LIED!!’

-It was a wonderful surprise, and working with the bride and groom to organise it was so much fun.
+It was a wonderful surprise, and working with the couple to organise it was so much fun.

 If you’d like to pull off your own surprise wedding, and need a celebrant who will really go with the plan, then please either email me at firstname.lastname@example.org or call me on 0478 041227.